vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 ## <a id=azure-environment> </a> Set up your Microsoft Azure Environment
 Before deploying Tanzu for Kubernetes operations and the actual Kubernetes clusters, ensure that your Azure environment is set up as described in this section.

+### Quotas
+To successfully deploy Tanzu Kubernetes Grid to Azure, ensure that the quotas are sufficient to support both the management cluster and workload cluster deployments.
+Otherwise, the deployments will fail.

+Review the quotas for the following resources, which are included in the ARM template, and increase their values as needed.
+Increase the quotas for every region to which you plan to deploy Tanzu Kubernetes Grid.

+* Total Regional vCPUs
+* Family vCPUs based on your chosen family of VM (D, E, F, etc.)
+* Static Public IP Addresses
+* Public IP Addresses - Standard

+Based on the recommended minimum VM size of D2s_v3, the following minimum quotas are required per cluster:

+* Total Regional vCPUs = 24
+* Family vCPUs for D Family = 24
+* Public IP Addresses - Standard = 6
+* Static Public IP Addresses = 6

+Ensure that you increase the quotas if you make changes to the basic configuration of the clusters.

 ### Azure ARM Template
 The deployment detailed in this document uses the following resources: